 Top Three Lagging Indicators to Watch

 The Dow Jones Transportation Average is a useful lagging indicator.
-That's because it tracks the stock performance of companies that ship our nation's goods.
+It tracks the stock performance of companies that ship our nation's goods.
 Once manufacturers fill the durable goods orders, they have to ship it to customers.
 There's a lag between the order and the shipments.
 If the Transportation Index rises, it means customers haven't canceled their orders.
 That confirms the movements of the Durable Goods Order Report, a leading economic indicator.

-- Inventories to Sales Ratio.
+- Inventories to sales ratio.
 The Bureau of Economic Analysis calculates this for manufacturing, wholesale, and retail companies.
 During a recession, inventories rise as sales decline.
 Weight = 0.1211

-- Change in Labor Cost per unit of Manufacturing Output.
+- Change in labor cost per unit of manufacturing output.
 This number increases when factories produce far less per employee, due to slower orders.
 The only way to reduce this number is to lay off workers or produce more.
 Weight = 0.0587

-- Consumer Debt to Income Ratio.
+- Consumer debt to income ratio.
 Consumer debt statistics are compiled by the Federal Reserve.
 Personal income is reported by the Bureau of Economic Analysis.
 After a recession, consumers cautiously hold off accumulating debt even though their income starts to rise.
 Conversely, they will borrow more during a recession to pay bills when they get laid off.
 Weight = 0.2101.

-- Consumer Price Index for Services.
+- Consumer Price Index for services.
 This is a part of the Consumer Price Index.
 Service providers may raise prices at the beginning of a recession to maintain profit margins as demand falters.
 Once the recession hits, they are forced to cut costs and lower prices.
-They may keep cutting prices, even once the recovery has begun.
+They may keep cutting prices, even when the recovery has begun.
 Those that remain after a recession are likely to continue lowering prices.
 They keep trying to gain more business because it worked.
 They don't recognize when the recession is over.
 Weight = 0.1955.